HCJB

 HCJB, "The Voice of the Andes", was the first radio station with daily programming in Ecuador and the first Christian missionary radio station in the world.
+HCJB is broacasting nationwide on FM; in former times the station was worldwide known because of it´s shortwave transmittions.

-The station was founded in 1931 by Clarence W. Jones, Reuben Larson, and D. Stuart Clark.
-HCJB now focuses on Ecuador with unified programming on FM at 89.3 MHz in Pichincha, at 92.5 MHz in Manabí, at 96.1 MHz in Tungurahua and Cotopaxi, at 98.3 MHz in Esmeraldas and with separate programming on AM at 690 kHz.
+HCJB is owned and operated by the US-missionary Reach Beyond, Colorado Springs, Colorado.
+The station was founded in 1931 by US-missionaries Clarence W. Jones, Reuben Larson, and D. Stuart Clark.
+HCJB is broadcasting a unified programme on FM at 89.3 MHz in Pichincha, at 92.5 MHz in Manabí, at 96.1 MHz in Tungurahua and Cotopaxi, at 98.3 MHz in Esmeraldas and with separate programming on AM at 690 kHz.
+Broadcasts in Spanish and indigenous languages on 6.05 MHz (1 kW).